Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Computation of Grade Point Averages (GPA)

-Students may receive transfer credits for an FCC equivalent course for which they have received an “F” grade at FCC.
-The “F” grade will remain on the transcript, but does not factor into the GPA calculation. - Hours Attempted and Earned
+- Students may receive transfer credits for an FCC equivalent course for which they have received an “F” grade at FCC.
+The “F” grade will remain on the transcript, but does not factor into the GPA calculation.

 - Posting of Grades

-Final grades for an academic session are due from the faculty within three (3) calendar days after the end of the session.
+Final grades for an academic session are due from the faculty within three (3) business days after the end of the session as is listed in the schedule of classes.

 - Academic Progress